codists/English-In-CS-Books/r.md

 To enhance the availability of the crucial mapping information, we can use replication, local caching, or both(《Operating System Concepts》第 764 页)。

+# resemble

+- resemble: re-("again") + similis("similar")

+vt. be similar to sth(与......类似)。

+- 示例

+In its overall design, Linux resembles other traditional, nonmicrokernel UNIX implementations.(《Operating System Concepts》第 780 页)。

 # reserve

 - reserve: re-("back") + servare("to keep")